 Embellishing Your Dress: It’s traditional for Irish brides to incorporate Celtic symbols into their wedding gown, typically in the form of professionally embroidered knots, shamrocks, and crosses.
-These meaningful symbols can also be dispersed throughout the decor, place settings, and centerpieces at the reception.

 Wearing a Kilt: Similar to Scottish ceremonies, an Irish groom may wear a unique type of kilt on their wedding day.
 The kilt can be accompanied by an authentic Irish warrior jacket, or a simple dress shirt and tuxedo jacket for a more relaxed look.

 Wedding Bells: In Irish culture, the sound of wedding bells is said to ward off evil spirits.
-Bells are also a symbol of good luck, and this shape may be incorporated in the decor and floral arrangements, as well.

 From well-known toasts to the phrase “tying the knot,” it’s clear that Ireland has made a significant impact on modern wedding practices.
 If you’re looking for a way to make your wedding unique, Irish traditions are a great way to do this.